Once upon a time, when the zero-waste attitude was an integral part of our living, there was “la frittata di maccheroni”.

 Notes: Aggarbato comes from the Neapolitan verb aggarbare, it means to fix something, by improving it, to achieve the tastiest result possible with whatever you have available 😉

-Frittata di “Maccarunə Carrati” with aged pecorino cheese
+Recipe for “Maccarunə Carrati” Frittata with aged pecorino cheese

-- Mix the eggs with pecorino, fold in the pasta (eventually adding couple of spoon of its sauce).
+- Mix the eggs with pecorino, fold in the pasta (eventually adding couple of spoon of leftover sauce or condiments).

-- Heat the oil in a frying pan with high sides, pour the mix and fry it with a lead-on (at medium heat), for about 15 minutes per side.
+- Heat the oil in a frying pan with high sides, pour the mix and fry it with a lead-on (at medium/low heat), for about 15 minutes per side.

 - Check often and, mid way, very carefully turn the frittata upside down.

-- Serve it warm, it’s easy to slice and can be eaten with hands, it’s so satisfying!
+- Serve it warm, it’s easy to slice it and can be eaten with your hands.
+It’s a great sort of finger food, so satisfying!

 It can be done also in the oven: 30 minutes at 180 °C should do.